VirgilSecurity/demo-nexmo-chat-android/README.md

 ## Login

-Obtain Virgil authentication token from server.
-See flow details by the [link](https://github.com/VirgilSecurity/virgil-services-auth).
+Obtain Virgil authentication token from the server.
+See the flow details by the [link](https://github.com/VirgilSecurity/virgil-services-auth).

 ```kotlin
 // Get challenge message